 - A financial statement providing documentary evidence of the applicant’s 'necessitous financial circumstances'

 - The applicant’s education details to date, including academic transcript(s)

 - Proof of offer and acceptance, or enrolment, into an APAC-accredited postgraduate coursework degree in 2014

 - Letters from an academic referee and a community referee

-- Applications, including the completed application form, should be no longer than three A4 pages, plus supporting documentation (references, transcripts, proof of heritage and of enrolment).
+- Applications, including the completed application form, should be no longer than four A4 pages, plus supporting documentation (references, transcripts, proof of heritage and of enrolment).

-- The committee will conduct telephone interviews of all applicants who have submitted a properly completed application form with supporting documentation prior to the close of nominations, and who meet the eligibility criteria.
+- A selection committee will conduct telephone interviews of all applicants who have submitted a properly completed application form with supporting documentation prior to the close of nominations, and who meet the eligibility criteria.

 Closing date and application form

 For further information on the Bendi Lango bursary, please contact email@example.com.